by Tim Gilmore, 8/28/2016

 If this “history” isn’t revisionist, it’s hard to imagine what is, and it’s full of a strange loser’s condescension: anyone who does not know these fictional facts is ignorant of history.

-In a sense, though, it’s not the fault of the ignorant: “That’s just what they were taught,” Evelyn says, then adds, “None of us alive today were there.”
-That’s why we should read the Ordinance of Secession, in which every seceding state names slavery as its reason for leaving the Union.
+In a sense, though, it’s not the fault of the ignorant: “That’s just what they were taught,” Wright says, then adds, “None of us alive today were there.”
+That’s why we should read the Ordinances of Secession, in which every seceding state names slavery as its reason for leaving the Union.

 So the displays of Civil War buttons and the battlefield dioramas of intricately painted and crafted soldiers and camps can only say so much about larger historical forces.
 And they certainly say very little, if anything, about slavery.